rahulsaivishnu/practice/README.md

-This is Subjected and copyrighted to Sri Divya Sai Software solutions.
+This is the project for sri divya sai software solutions pvt ltd.